fedefloris/Malloc/README.md

 For example:
 - blocks of size 2^0 can begin at any address.
-- blocks of size 2^1 can only begin at even addresses.
+- blocks of size 2^1 can only begin at even addresses (least significant bit equals to zero).
 - blocks of size 2^2 can only begin at addresses with the least significant 2 bits equal to zero.

 The constraints on the block addresses have an important consequence: when a block of size 2^(N + 1) is split into two blocks of size 2^N, the addresses of these two blocks will differ in exactly one bit, bit N. Thus, given a block of size 2^N at address A, we can compute the address of its buddy, the other half of the block from which it was split, by exclusive-oring A with 2^N.